halc1en/nemesis_helper/README.md

 - [ ] Firebase? local connection with cached database
 - [ ] Firebase? network connection
 - [ ] Web instance
+- [ ] Choose english by default if system language is not supported

 ## Design
 - [ ] Background